npinsker/nova/README.md

 # Nova
 ![N|Solid](nova.png)

 Nova is a library for quickly creating 2D games in Haxe.

-(Questions?
-Try the documentation [here!](https://www.npinsker.me/nova))

-### Why Haxe?

-I've tried a lot of game engines for 2D games.
-I think Haxe (plus OpenFL) is among the best.
-Here's why:

-- powerful, statically typed language
-- no boilerplate to fight with
-- huge amount of control over individual pixels
-- cross-compilation to tons of different languages, including HTML5
-- 100% free and open-source

-Despite this, Haxe has very few high-level game libraries.
-Nova is an attempt to expand in that direction!
+It's not actively maintained.

 ### Installation